Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 ## 10. Pabita_Flights
 This is an iOS application that I've developed for my final exam.
 This is an app that focuses on flight management systems.
 In this app, users can book a flight, check a flight detail after selecting arriving flights, can use coupons for extra discounts.
 Also, users can view the list of their flight history and details of their booked flights.

+## 11. Session11 - UserDefaultsInApp
+In this session, I learned about UserDefaults that are used to persist data.
+I created an app for Thermo Screen that persists user input data using UserDefaults for temperature, minimum temperature, font size, maintenance data, etc.